Lataisia Jones: Career and research

-After earning her Ph.D., Jones worked as a postdoctoral research fellow at Children's National Hospital in Washington, D.C. in the lab of Masaaki Torii studying brain development in children.
-Specifically, ahe researched the corpus callosum, which is responsible for the transmission of information between the left and right brain hemispheres.
+After earning her Ph.D., Jones worked as a postdoctoral research fellow at Children's National Hospital in Washington, D.C., in the lab of Masaaki Torii studying brain development in children.
+Specifically, she researched the corpus callosum, which is responsible for the transmission of information between the left and right brain hemispheres.
 Jones took on two different research projects: studying Plexin-A1 during the postnatal development of the corpus callosum and how Tsc1 impacts lateral dispersion of cortical neurons impacted by Tuberous Sclerosis Complex I. Jones utilized the Green Fluorescent Protein (GFP) by injecting it into the neurons that travel through the corpus callosum, and observed the level of fluorescence to determine the amount of GFP absorbed in neurons and observing the fluorescent fibers within the corpus callosum.
 Jones performed experiments like in utero electroporation, microscopy and immunofluorescence to understand how the two sides of the brain communicate in order to find treatments for children with seizures, cognitive defects, and autism.

 Jones has been selected as an IF/THEN Ambassador by the American Association for the Advancement of Science (AAAS), the largest general scientific society in the world, which is a role that serves to inspire young girls and women to pursue a future in STEM.
 In the future, Jones is committed to continue mentoring young students and creating study abroad opportunities throughout her career.
 Currently, Jones is an Ethics Fellow at the American Society for Microbiology.